article / Global politics

 16/01/2026

-Year Month Day, the morning in Washington was interrupted by a presidential proclamation.
-Citing Section of the Trade Expansion Act, the White House formally imposed a % import tariff on specific high-performance semiconductor chips.
-The outcome of a nine-month investigation, this move directly targets core components such as NVIDIA and that drive the artificial intelligence revolution.
-The text of the proclamation calmly states a fact: the United States currently produces only about % of the chips it needs entirely domestically, and this deep reliance on foreign supply chains constitutes a "significant economic and national security risk."
+On January 15, 2026, the morning in Washington was disrupted by a presidential proclamation.
+Citing Section 232 of the Trade Expansion Act, the White House formally imposed a 25% import tariff on specific high-performance semiconductor chips.
+This measure, the result of a nine-month investigation, directly targets core components driving the artificial intelligence revolution, such as NVIDIA's H200 and AMD's MI325X.
+The proclamation text calmly states a fact: the United States currently can only fully and independently produce approximately 10% of the chips it requires.
+This deep reliance on foreign supply chains constitutes a significant economic and national security risk.

 This game surrounding silicon wafers extends far beyond the mere increase or decrease of tariff numbers.
 It is a recalibration of the global technological power structure, a strategic adjustment made in the name of national security but aimed at reshoring industries, and it may very well serve as a milestone in the process of technological decoupling between the United States and China.